A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Results and discussion

 In order to understand the shift in damage initiation from the core to the surface, we investigate the hydrogen distribution.
 Fig.~(\ref{Fig: PressureCon}a) illustrates the hydrogen concentration at an applied strain of $\varepsilon = 0.102$.
 At this loading stage, damage has not yet initiated; consequently, the stress, strain, and all derived mechanical quantities remain identical across all test cases.
 The corresponding concentration profiles at the specimen mid-section are shown in Fig.~(\ref{Fig: PressureCon}b).
 As expected, hydrogen concentration increases from $\approx$ zero at the specimen axis of symmetry to the equilibrium value $c_\mathrm{eq}$ prescribed by Eq.~(\ref{Eq: Conb}) at the surface.
 This results in a \emph{skin effect}, characterized by a region of high hydrogen concentration near the surface that intensifies with increasing the surface concentration.

 However, these profiles are not uniform along the gauge length, as the local hydrogen accumulation follows the gradients of the hydrostatic stress $\sigma_\mathrm{h}$ and the normalized dislocation density $\bar{\rho}$.
 Contour plots of these fields are provided in Fig.~(\ref{Fig: PressureCon}c).
-While the hydrostatic stress remains relatively uniform throughout the gauge length with maximum values at the upper and lower fillets, the equivalent plastic strain—and by extension, the normalized dislocation density—gradually localize toward the specimen center.
+While the hydrostatic stress remains relatively uniform throughout the gauge length with maximum values at the upper and lower fillets, the equivalent plastic strain—and by extension, the normalized dislocation density—gradually localize toward the specimen center reaching a maximum of 0.73, which corresponds to an absolute dislocation density of $\approx 1.3 \times 10^{14}\text{ m}^{-2}$.
 In the hydrogen-free case, this localization of plastic work density $\tilde{w}^\mathrm{p}$ in the center at the core triggers damage initiation from the center outward.

 In the presence of hydrogen, this localization makes the skin effect non-uniform along the gauge length, reaching a maximum at the specimen's mid-section.
 This is clearly visible in the 30 MPa concentration profile in Fig.~(\ref{Fig: PressureCon}a).
 These results highlight that accounting for hydrogen segregation at dislocations is crucial for predicting hydrogen-mediated damage patterns; relying solely on hydrostatic stress-driven diffusion is insufficient to reproduce the observed failure morphology.